JuliaMolSim/AtomsCalculators.jl/docs/src/interface-definition.md

 - `output[:forces]` for forces
 - `output[:virial]` for viral

-The type of the output can be [NamedTuple](https://docs.julialang.org/en/v1/base/base/#Core.NamedTuple), as was in the example above, [Dictionary](https://docs.julialang.org/en/v1/base/collections/#Dictionaries) or any structure that has the keys implemented.
+The type of the output can be [NamedTuple](https://docs.julialang.org/en/v1/base/base/#Core.NamedTuple), as was in the example above, or any structure that has the keys implemented and also supports splatting.
 The reason for this is that this allows everyone to implement the performance functions without being restricted to certain output type, and to allow using `haskey` to check the output.

 ## Testing Function Calls